catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 computing.

-The Sky TV cloud is a computing platform built with the open source project, `OpenStack`_ using the Catalyst Cloud inferstructure.
+The Sky TV cloud is a computing platform built with the open source project, `OpenStack`_ using Catalyst Cloud infrastructure.
 OpenStack allows users like yourself to provision services.
 Provisioning is similar to renting.
 You can provision things such as storage space, compute capacity, or internet access.
 The building blocks you need to run a business's applications.